Weyerhaeuser Hall, Room 215

 - Practice speaking on your own behalf.
 One of the more challenging aspects of competing for major awards is the need to be your own best spokesperson.
-Keep a journal of activities, accomplishments and leadership experiences so that you have concrete examples to use when describing who you are and what you have done.
+Keep a journal of activities, accomplishments and leadership experiences so you have concrete examples to use when describing who you are and what you have done.
 Listen to how other people talk about themselves.
 What seems like bragging?
 What seems effective?

 - Draft your personal statement.
 A personal statement is central to many fellowship applications.
 For some it is virtually all you will submit.
 The first draft is the hardest, so start now.
 Note overlapping opportunities.
 Several different fellowships may match your goals and experience.
 Do the research to find out, and build on the work you’ve already done.

 - Stay in touch.
 Watch for fellowships announcements in the Daily Piper, on bulletin boards, and in your e-mail.
-Attend information sessions and workshops that are offered by Academic Programs, Career Development and your major department.
+Attend the information sessions and workshops offered by Academic Programs, Career Development and your major department.